 You may live and breathe VBS, but how well does the rest of your church understand what’s happening?
 Find ways to inform and involve your whole church in VBS.
 Share stories of lives changed through VBS, bring characters to life during an announcement, or provide an opportunity for church members to sponsor a child to go to VBS.

 Depending on where your church is located, think about how VBS may impact those near your church.
 If your church is located in a business park, make sure the extra cars you have during VBS week don’t block your neighbor’s parking spaces.
 If you’re in a neighborhood, make sure the noise of your VBS doesn’t disturb nearby homes.
 When hanging signs throughout the community, check with city regulations to ensure you’re following all the rules.

 What is your gut reaction when VBS season rolls around?
 Are you immediately stressed and anxious?
 Are you fearful or nervous?
 Often times as directors we can be so focused on the kids, or the volunteers that we forget to think about ourselves.
 Take a minute to really look at your own heart.
 What is God trying to teach you during this VBS season?

 If your VBS includes a missions component, don’t overlook the impact that your VBS can have on the recipients.
 While you’re coordinating schedules and stocking up on craft supplies, someone around the world may be waiting for the opportunity of a lifetime.
 Slow down, take a step back, and focus on the bigger picture.
-If your church doesn’t have a missions component, check out the free Change 4 Life program, where you can change a child’s future by sending them to school.
+If your church doesn’t have a missions component, check out the free Water for Tanzania program, where you can help Tanzanian villages get clean water wells close to home.